|

 An Open-Source WordPress plugin to easily create, edit and share meaningful Maps.

-• Goals: Figure out how to create and support a popular Open-Source WordPress plugin that makes the experience of creating Maps an intuative and easy on.
+My goal with Waymark was to learn how to create and support a popular Open-Source WordPress plugin that makes the experience of creating Maps an intuative and easy on.

-WordPress is the most popular Content Management System (CMS) in the world and currently powers over 40% of all websites.
+WordPress is the most popular Content Management System (CMS) in the world and currently powers over 43% of all websites.
 It is also Open-Source and has an established community.

 Using the popular Leaflet library, the plugin allows users to create and edit Maps with an intuitive interface.
 Users can add Overlays (Markers, Lines & Shapes) to their Maps and style them using Types.
 Waymark uses OpenStreetMap as the default Basemap.

 The plugin has approximately 1000 users, and all sorts of use-cases (from dog walks to transport maps).
-Users can be grouped as either:

-The plugin has been made better by user contributions (feedback/ideas/code/translations) and is currently available in the following languages in addition to English:
+The plugin has been made better by user contributions (feedback/ideas/code/translations) and is currently officially available in the following languages in addition to English:

-• Dutch
+- Dutch

-• Croatian
+- Croatian

-• German
+- German

-• Italian
+- Italian

 Thanks to the WordPress translation community, Waymark is becoming more accessible to users around the world.